-It is a good idea to ask participants to lead some energisers, stretches or light exercises.
+Take a 10-minute break.
+Distribute some refreshments. a good idea to ask participants to lead some energisers, stretches or light exercise

 ACTIVITY

 - It is time to start writing the report.
 Hang on the walls the flipcharts with the findings and the most important topics or themes that the group selected. - Give each main topic or theme a number.
 For instance, 'Theme one: Bullying in the classroom', 'Theme two: Children's opinions about bullying', and 'Theme three: Problems caused by bullying'. - Write the information you have under each theme, explain the issues and what information you discovered during the research project.
 Include quotes (phrases) from the people you interviewed. - To make the writing process easier, read other research reports and notice their style.
 Take ideas for your own report.
 We are including two research projects that were written by children and young people for your reference.
 You can look for more reports on the Internet.
 Reading is one of the most effective ways to learn. - The writing can take several days, so when you finish this session, take all the papers and continue to write from home.